UfoMc/ConsoleCommandAPI/README.md

  - console commands are an easy way to manage your application during the uptime
  - also with my simple to use api it is very easy to add new commands without worrying about codinh one your self

-> so as eazy as that we got our selfs own console commands
+> So as eazy as that we got our selfs own console commands.
-> cool :D
+> cool! :D

 Credit
 -